evernost/rootsOfChaos/README.md

 It is pretty easy to observe the period doubling behaviour, which give cycles of period 2, 4, 8, 16, etc. For some other values, periods will be 3, 6, etc.

 Then a few questions came to my mind, that I wanted to investigate:
-- can I have have any period I like?
+- can I have any period I like?
 What about 51?
 - since the polynomial of the logistic map does not seem to be *that* special, what about other polynomials?
 - is there a way to classify all the polynomials with a stable cycle of length `n`? do they have anything remarkable, like a specific locus of their roots?
 - is there a *smooth* way to interpolate through the cyclic behaviour?
 Like a single parameter to go from a 1-cycle, 2-cycle, 3-cycle, etc.?